 Having lived the past 25 years in Castleton and working for the University for 11 of those years, Fortier says the student lifestyle has been an interesting and fun change of pace from her life outside of the classroom.
 Her professors push her towards her goals and hold the same expectations of her as with the rest of their students.

-Though working full-time at the University as well as being a student, Fortier still found the time to volunteer for the past two years at the Rutland County Court Diversion.
+Though working full-time at the University as well as being a student, Fortier still found the time to volunteer at the Rutland County Court Diversion.
 She has sat on more than 50 boards in her time, helping make decisions for both the community and the victims she sees.

 Having a strong interest in the Criminal Justice field, Fortier chose to devote her time to obtaining a Forensic Psychology degree.
 To solidify her interest in such a field, her Psychology Research class gave her hands-on experience and all the tools necessary to succeed.

 “In this class I needed to pick a research project in the first semester and actually do it in the second semester,” she explained.
 “I had to research, collect data, analyze it and present it in a poster.
 While this has been my most challenging class, the wealth of knowledge that I gained in helping me to interpret studies is invaluable.”

 Motivated to continue her education further, Fortier hopes to achieve her master’s degree in School Psychology from Castleton University, and later land a job in an at risk youth program, court, or even a jail.